corneliusroemer/ncov-simplest/README.md

 Put the downloaded `.tar` file into the `data` folder.

+Set up your conda environment by `conda env create -f conda_env.yaml`

-Then run Snakemake with `snakemake export -c4`.
+Then run Snakemake with `snakemake build -c0`.

 The resulting `auspice.json` will be in the folder `auspice`.